Basic Image Clean-up: Right or Wrong? « Arthur Morris/BIRDS AS ART

 If I’m entering a contest then I simply follow the rules.

-• avatar Doug Zoern
+• Doug Zoern

 I can go either way, depending on the purpose of the image.
 Fine Art – knock yourself out, Documentary – Don’t touch (or very minimal), Eductional – do it, document it.